ocrosby/notes/aws/networking.md

 ## Creating VPCS

-Before we can launch an EC2 instance we have ot have a subnet
+Before we can launch an EC2 instance we have to have a subnet

 When we create a subnet we put it in an availability zone